uhi22/pyPLC/doc/sniffing_experiments.md

     * Logs: 2025-01-21_listenMode_04_cutted_tx_path_no_joining.pcapng and 2025-01-21_listenMode_05_cutted_tx_path_no_joining.pcapng
 * Conclusion: Cutting the transmit path makes it worse: Listener cannot join the network anymore.

+## Q: Does the sniffer modem contain "automatic rules" to filter out the not wanted traffic?

+* Background: The homeplug specification (Ref2) explains, that the routing between the RF port and the Ethernet port is done in the "convergence layer", and the routing is controlled by "classifier rules".
+These rules can be viewed and changed using the qualcom tool (Ref3), with the command "int6krule" (Ref4).
+At least in theory.

+* Test setup:
+    * Three nodes: Foccci as PEV, Win10 with pyPLC and AR7420 as EVSE, Raspberry with pyPLC and AR7420 as listener.
+    * all modems in the same AVLN.
+    * Win10 sends some broadcast messages.
+* Experiment1: Try to read the classifier rules (on the raspberry.
+From the local modem.)
+* Result1: request is sent. response comes back, but no rule shown.
+* Experiment2: add a classifier rule: dropRX for EthernetSourceAddress==MacOfTheWin10.
+* Result2: This works.
+The messages disappear.
+* Experiment3: list the rules. int6krule -i eth0 -r -v local
+* Result3: The configured rule is correctly shown.
+* Experiment4: remove the rule.
+* Result4: The formerly suppressed messages are now back again.
+* Experiment5: try to remove the rule again.
+* Result5: Error message.
+This makes sense, because removing twice cannot work.
+* Experiment6: Set a rule to all three nodes in the network: add .... broadcast
+* Result6: The tool only shows the local response.
+In Wireshark we see all three responses.
+* Experiment7: Read the rules from all three nodes: int6krule -i eth0 -r -v broadcast
+* Result7: The tool shows only the local response.
+In Wireshark it is interesting:
+    * The two AR7420 modems show the rule.
+    * Focccis QCA7005 does not show the rule.
+* Experiment8: Remove the rule from all three nodes. remove .... broadcast
+* Result8: In wireshark, all three answer in the same way.
+No error.
+* Experiment9: Try to remove the rules again from all three nodes.
+* Result9: In wireshark, all three nodes show the negative response.

+Conclusions:
+* Adding and removing classifier rules works.
+* When asking for the actual rules, the answer does not tell the full truth.
+The QCA hides the rule, but it is there.
+Because we get a positive response when we try to remove it, and get a negative response if we again try to remove it.
+Let's call this feature "hidden rules".
+* There is no rule shown, if we do not explicitely configure rules.
+* This means: It is not clear, whether the filtering of unwanted traffic uses "hidden rules", or whether this is done on an other layer independent of the classifier rules in the convergence layer.

+Ideas:
+* Maybe there are "hidden rules" which filter out the unwanted traffic.
+Maybe it is possible to remove these rules.
+    * For example: DropRX EthDA for the other two participants, or DropRX IPV6DA or whatever.
+* Analyze, which kind of traffic is filtered out and which is routed.
+Does it depend on the MAC?
+Or on the IP address?
+Source or destination address?
+Or on anything else?

+# References

+* Ref1: Discussion on github https://github.com/uhi22/pyPLC/issues/39
+* Ref2: Homeplug AV 1.1 specification: google for "homeplug_av11_specification_final_public.pdf"
+* Ref3: Qualcom PLC tools https://github.com/qca/open-plc-utils
+* Ref4: Description of the int6krule command https://man.cx/int6krule(1)